AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/basic-analytics.md

    * If certain campaigns attract a low volume of customers, but those customers have a high lifetime value.
 * **Report Example**: To create this report, first add the New customers metric.
 Then, add the Average lifetime revenue metric.
 Select the desired time frame and choose the interval as None.
 Finally, select the group by option as Customer's first order's campaign.
    * **Metric A**: New Customers
-   * **Filter A**: Customer's first order's source LIKE \'%google%\'
+   * **Filter A**: Customer's first order's source LIKE '%google%'
    * **Filter B**: Customer's first order's medium IN ppc
    * **Metric B**: Average lifetime revenue
-   * **Filter A**: Customer's first order's source LIKE \'%google%\'
+   * **Filter A**: Customer's first order's source LIKE '%google%'
    * **Filter B**: Customer's first order's medium IN ppc
    * **Time Range**: All-Time
    * **Time Interval**: None
    * **Group By**: Customer's first order's campaign
-   * **Notes**: For the two filters, you can add any other mediums that are considered \"paid\" mediums for your business such as cpc or paid search, and you can add any other sources you\'d like to analyze such as Facebook.
+   * **Notes**: For the two filters, you can add any other mediums that are considered "paid" mediums for your business such as cpc or paid search, and you can add any other sources you'd like to analyze such as Facebook.
 Also, check out [this article](../analysis/roi-ad-camp.md) for more details on CAC, LTV, and ROI.

    ![Lifetime value by acquisition source, medium, and campaign](../../assets/LTV_2.png){: width="929"}